danainjax/is-it-ok/NOTES.md

 Build notes:
-[a] Add serializers to serve only the data we need
+[1] Add serializers to serve only the data we need, implement React Router [2] Nav bar, start with one link
-[1] Container components need to be connected to the redux store.
-[2] Nav bar, start with one link
 [3] onClick on movie card take to a page with more info on the movie, (show page) [4] Build a review model/form - remember key categories to include in the review: Violence, Sex, Language, etc.